pauleveritt/pauleveritt.github.io/src/productive/index.rst

 Here is that tutorial.
 In it, we construct a Flask application, in PyCharm, using a number of PyCharm features.

-TODO
-====

-- In each step, provide a link to the GitHut URL for the code in that step.

-- In sphinxstrap 4 theme:

-    - Don't let breadcrumbs get so long

-    - The ``caption`` on code snippets is ugly

 .. toctree::
     :maxdepth: 1